Syed-Humay0on/Obsidian/Readme.md

 	obsidian --version

-Integrate it into your system menu/Rofi launcher (only if you are using a tiling manager and manually setting up your app launcher)
+Integrate it into your system menu/Rofi launcher (only if you are using a tiling/scrolling manager and manually setting up your app launcher)

 ```
 mkdir -p ~/.local/share/applications